DaveGravel/DGPromptGenLlama/README.md

 This node is one of my favorites; it’s the one I have the most fun with.
 In this node, I’ve implemented an agent system, and this agent has a memory buffer, so it remembers the conversation or prompts.
 The memory isn’t very large, but it’s enough to make the experience more enjoyable and even fun at times.
 Personally, I often use this node to create my prompts, and then I use them in the custom_prompt text box of my main node.
 Sometimes, I pass the full prompt back to Llama to let it modify it.

+- prompt_mode: This is used to choose whether the prompt is for an image, a video, or "Other."
+When the option is set to "Other," it doesn’t use anything specific.
+If you want to specify the type of prompt or something else yourself, select "Other."

+- llama3_reset: This resets the Llama agent completely and clears its memory.
+You should use this option when you change the type of agent.
+As of now, when you reset the agent, it clears the memory.
+However, when the project is released, I may change the functionality so that it doesn’t erase the memory, since there is already another option to simply clear the memory.

+- llama3_agent_type: This option is for selecting your agent.
+You can create your agents using the DGLlamaAgentUserEdit node, or manually create the agent as an .agt file within the folder of my custom node.
+The .agt is just a format I’ve given, but it’s still a simple text file.

+- llama3_agent_clear: This clears the chat memory with the Llama agent.
+It can be useful if Llama is relying too much on the history or if it refuses to do something.
+You may need to clear the memory if you want to try again, as sometimes it will say no, but in another generation, it might say yes.
+Occasionally, the model might view the prompt as violent or explicit and refuse to carry out the prompt for your request.
+Clearing the memory can help in this case.
+Also, sometimes the normal mode is more open than the uncensored mode.
+This is because, in the uncensored configuration, if you use certain words, the model might set a flag and refuse to process anything related to those words.

+- use_external_subject: Same as with other nodes.

+- use_mix_styles: Same as with other nodes.

 ![Screenshot 2025-01-20 210612x](https://github.com/user-attachments/assets/a971e8a5-3828-4c50-afcb-35016ed1321b)

 # DGLlamaAgentUserEdit